MadReasonable/42fdr/README.md

 # 42fdr
-Python script to convert ForeFlight's exported flight tracks to X-Plane compatible FDR files
+**Python script to convert ForeFlight's exported flight tracks to X-Plane compatible FDR files.**

-*\*Only works with CSV files currently*
+42fdr support both CSV and KML files, but CSV are preferred as they provide more metadata in a smaller, simpler file.
+Either format will produce equally valid FDR files.

 ## Installation